 - Universities are required to unenroll students who do not actively participate or engage with their studies.

-- Students studying Bachelor’s degrees who fail more than 50% of their total subjects, after attempting eight subjects will reach the ‘low completion rate threshold’ and will lose access to their Commonwealth Supported Place (CSP) and HELP loans.
+- Students studying Bachelor’s or Postgraduate degrees who fail more than 50% of their total subjects, after attempting eight subjects will reach the ‘low completion rate threshold’ and will lose access to their Commonwealth Supported Place (CSP) and HELP loans.

 - Students in enabling degrees (Tertiary Preparation Program (TPP), Certificates and Diplomas) reach the low completion rate threshold if they fail more than 50% of their total subjects, after attempting four subjects.